Measures of irrationality for hypersurfaces of large degree: Degree of Irrationality of Projective Hypersurfaces

 \end{corollary} \noi As above (Examples \ref{Examples.BVA} (v) and \ref{Cov.Gon.Exs} (v)), equality holds for the desingularization of a hypersurface of degree $d$ in $\PP^{n+1}$ with an ordinary $n$-fold point.

-\begin{remark} One can give a direct proof of (a strengthening of) the Corollary using results and methods of \cite{LP}, \cite{Bast}, \cite{BCD} and \cite{GP}, involving correspondences with null trace and the Cayley-Bacharach property.
+\begin{remark} One can give a direct proof of (a strengthening of) the Corollary using results and methods of \cite{LP}, \cite{Bast}, \cite{BCD} and \cite{GP}, involving correspondences with null trace and the Cayley-Bacharach property, along the lines of the proof of Theorem \ref{Voisin.Invariant.Theorem}.
 Specifically, consider a dominant rational map

 between two smooth projective $n$-folds.
 We claim:

 In fact, given any rational covering $f$ one has a trace map